Raghadkatout08/Regex-Recursion/README.md

 ## Day 1

-### Inside recursion.test.js:

-- Added the division function

-- Added the pwer function using recursion

-- Added the fibonacci function

 ### Inside regex.test.js:

 - Added Capital fuction(return: string only contain uppercase and lowercase characters (no numbers and symbols) and it should end with capital.)